idaholab/moose/modules/solid_mechanics/doc/content/modules/solid_mechanics/common/supplementalADAxisymmetricRZStrain.md

-Axisymmetric (cylindrical) materials are included in Tensor Mechanics for revolved geometries and assume symmetrical loading.
+Axisymmetric (cylindrical) materials are included in Solid Mechanics for revolved geometries and assume symmetrical loading.
 These 'strain calculator' materials compute the strain within the appropriate coordinate system and rely on specialized AxisymmetricRZ kernels to handle the stress divergence.
 This